Manish Maheshwari: Career

 At its peak, txtWeb had over 11 million users using one or more of the 3500 active apps built by developers and businesses.
 It grew to 1 billion transactions by 2014.
 It was recognised by GSMA as a global case study on empowerment through access to information.
-It helped voters make an informed decision in the Indian general election in 2014. txtWeb went on to win many innovation awards.
-Notable among them were mBillionth Award South Asia and NASSCOM Innovation Award Runner-up in 2013.
-India Today magazine recognised Maheshwari as one of India's top 10 innovators in the year 2014.
+India Today magazine recognized Maheshwari as one of India's top 10 innovators in the year 2014.
 Snap's founder, Evan Spiegel, briefly worked as an intern on the txtWeb team.

 Maheshwari was then hired by Flipkart to set up and grow Seller Ecosystem for Flipkart's marketplace.
-Under him, between February 2015 and February 2016, Flipkart's seller base grew tenfold.
-He worked on making selling online a mass movement in India by training sellers in areas such as the functioning of the market place, cataloging, order management, promotion of products and providing quality service to customers.
-He started initiatives such as ‘Flipkart Seller Campus’ and ‘Flipkart Helping Hands’ to empower and prepare small sellers during the peak festive demand season by creating a pool of trained manpower across the country who can be deployed under the plug-and-play model.
+Under his leadership, Flipkart's seller base grew tenfold.
+He started initiatives such as ‘Flipkart Seller Campus’ and ‘Flipkart Helping Hands’ to empower and prepare small sellers during the peak festive demand season.
 He also pioneered global brand licensing for Indian sellers.

 In April 2016, Maheshwari joined as the CEO of Network18 Digital to grow its online offerings which included Moneycontrol.com, Firstpost.com, News18.com, CricketNext.com, CNBC-TV18.com, Yatra.com, Homeshop18.com and BookMyShow.com.
-He pushed the group beyond just web to encompass a gamut of digital services enabled by mobile, machine learning, programmatic ad buying, Augmented reality (AR), and Virtual reality (VR).
+He pushed the group beyond web to encompass a gamut of digital services enabled by mobile, machine learning, programmatic ad buying, Augmented reality (AR), and Virtual reality (VR).
 The group became the most visited and viewed media network on YouTube as per Vidooly's News Network Report for September to November 2017.
 Moneycontrol also launched India's first smartwatch application to have voice search for stocks enabled on the Apple watch.
 Maheshwari is credited with the regional expansion of the group through growth in 13 Indian languages resulting in a three-digit increase in traffic across platforms with corresponding growth in revenues.
 He pioneered a subscription model for Moneycontrol wherein subscribers paid a small premium for business research and stock reports.
 In two years after his joining, the company crossed the threshold of 100 million unique digital visitors per month with well-diversified revenues encompassing advertising, subscription, branded content, and syndications.